applecargo/js-module-loader-examples/es2015-webpack-jquery/README.md

 Concepts
 --------
 The ES2015-webpack workflow is very similar to the JavaScript-CommonJS-webpack workflow.
-The only difference is that we will use the Babel loader to convert the ES2015 module syntax to ES5 syntax. [webpack](http://webpack.github.io/) starts at `src/main.js`, the main entry point of our app and bundles it along with all the dependencies into a single file.
+The only difference is that we are using the Babel loader to convert ES2015 module syntax to ES5 syntax. [webpack](http://webpack.github.io/) starts at `main.js`, the main entry point of our app and bundles it along with all the dependencies into a single file.
 The dependencies are specified using the ES2015 `import` statements.
 For example,

 ```javascript
 import $ from 'jquery';